spring-guides/issue-aggregator/README.md

 issue-aggregator is a [Spring Boot](http://projects.spring.io/spring-boot/) application that uses the power of [Spring Social GitHub](http://projects.spring.io/spring-social-github/) to query for issues across multiple repositories.

+> *NOTE:* See http://bit.ly/app-mgmt-tools-with-boot for a webinar that walks through this app.

 ## Getting Started

 You first need to [install Spring Boot](https://github.com/spring-projects/spring-boot#installing-the-cli).
 I won't show that here because the instructions behind that link are pretty detailed.
 I'll just assume you got things set up right.